-The P&C industry is working aggressively to expand its business in excess and surplus (E&S) lines.
+Follow the money: That's what the P&C industry has been doing successfully as it works aggressively to expand its business in excess and surplus (E&S) lines.

-E&S premiums increased to $25.44 billion in 2012, growing nearly 11 percent, following a 3 percent increase the prior year, according to Charlottesville, Va.-based SNL Financial, a provider of financial information.
+E&S premiums increased to $25.44 billion last year, growing nearly 11 percent in 2012, following a 3 percent increase the prior year, according to Charlottesville, Va.-based SNL Financial, a provider of financial information.

 "These increases are especially notable in light of recent history," according to SNL's recent report.
 "In 2009 and 2010, premiums were on the decline."

 Market leaderAIG controlled 20 percent of the market in 2012, while Nationwide, the next-largest competitor, had a market share of about 6 percent.

 About 21 percent of AIG's P&C business is devoted to E&S, which had direct premiums written of $5 billion in 2012, a decrease of nearly 6 percent, according to SNL.